-But, before you withdraw money from your 529 plan, you’ll want to make sure you understand how the process works to help ensure you don’t lose out on any potential tax benefits, or worse, run into an issue that delays the withdrawal itself.
+But, before you withdraw money from your 529 college savings plan, you’ll want to understand how the process works to help ensure you don’t lose out on any potential tax benefits or run into an issue that delays the withdrawal.

-To help get you started in the process, here are some key decisions you’ll need to make.
+To help get you started in the process, here are some critical decisions you’ll need to make.

 Who to Pay

-Generally, 529 plans will let you decide how you want your funds distributed.
+Generally, the 529 plan administrator will let you decide how to distribute your funds to cover college expenses.

-Most 529 plans offer online self-service tools where owners can simply log in and select who they would like to pay.
+Most 529 plans offer online self-service tools where owners can simply log in and select who they want to pay.

 There are three main options for paying the distribution: